 Bayesian models (in particular Hidden Markov Models [5]) as well as algorithms based on first-order logic like [6] have been considered to represent and adapt the situation network.
 However, these approaches do not have good properties concerning the extension of the number of situations, which is essential for developing a situation network.
 Bayesian models require a large amount of example data to extend the number of states.
-First-order logic algorithms cannot create new predicates (problem of higher order logic), which corresponds to the extension of the number of situations.
-Thus the method proposed in this paper is based on algorithmic changes of the structure of the situation network.
+First-order logic algorithms cannot create new predicates (problem of higher order logic), which corresponds to the extension of the number of states.
+This paper is based on algorithmic changes of the structure of the situation network.